Soviet Union during the Iran–Iraq War: Support for Iraq

 At the start of the Iran–Iraq War, Iraq was on the offensive, and the Soviets stopped all overt and most covert arms shipments to Iraq for 18 months.
 While the Soviets did this partially to maintain the possibility of a rapprochement with Iran, the main reason was likely due to its annoyance with Iraqi president Saddam Hussein, who had refused the Soviets more access to Iraqi ports in exchange for arms, and with Iraq in general for launching a war it found highly inconvenient.
-Soviet prestige was at stake if its arms were defeated by the Iranians, equipped with American weapons sold during the Shah's reign, so the Soviets began to provide spare parts and ammunition.
+Soviet prestige was at stake if its arms were defeated by the Iranians, who were equipped with American weapons sold during the Shah's reign.
+Hence, the Soviets began to provide spare parts and ammunition.
 They later replaced complete vehicles and weapons in one-to-one exchanges.
-France supported Iraq and was its second largest military supplier, and usually supplied higher-technology equipment than the Soviets.
+France supported Iraq and was its second-largest military supplier, and usually supplied higher-technology equipment than the Soviets.